 SRI LANKA ESALA CEREMONY

-Kataragama temple is a multi-religious temple and popular among the Hindus and Buddhist.
+Kataragama temple is a multi-religious temple and is popular among Hindus and Buddhists.
 The temple is located near the Yala wildlife reserve.
 The Esala ceremony of Kataragama, which falls between July and August (depending on the lunar cycle), is one of the most electrifying religious events on the island.
 In this event, the Hindu devotees show their devotion to God with self-mutilation – including piercing their cheeks, tongs with swords, hanging metal hooks of vegetables from the flesh of their arms

 Religious devotees ‘purify’ themselves with acts of self-mutilation – including piercing their cheeks with swords, hanging metal hooks of vegetables from the flesh of their arms, and puncturing their tongues with iron jooks.
 Fascinating stuff, but not for the faint-hearted.